mdcatapult/ai-tool-experiments/README.md

     * `python -m src.app.langchain_examples.langchain_agent conversation` - uses openAI.
 Demonstrates a chain of prompts enhanced with a web page as RAG
     * `python -m src.app.langchain_examples.langchain_agent retrieval` - uses openAI.
 Demonstrates single prompt enhanced with a web page as RAG
     * `python -m src.app.langchain_examples.langchain_agent agent` - uses openAI.
 Demonstrates using a tool (DuckDuckGo) along with a prompt to answer some simple questions.
+    * `python -m src.app.langchain_examples.open_api_langchain` - uses openAI.
+Use the DSP atlas openAPI to query the database.
+This is a bit of a mess and doesn't really work.

 ## Starting the PostgreSQL vector database